-Extract iOS backups with stock macOS Terminal commands
+Extract iOS backups using stock macOS Terminal commands only

 1. Navigate to the backup folder: